matthiasprobst/pivmeta/documentation/Abstract.md

-This is an ontology draft for the description of Particle Image Velocimetry data.
-It is currently limited to planar PIV (2D2C and 2D3C) setups.
+PIVMeta is an ontology that has been developed for the purpose of describing Particle Image Velocimetry (PIV) data.
+At present, its functionality is limited to planar PIV (2D2C and 2D3C) setups.